Software Performance Engineering for Foundation Model-Powered Software: Background

 \section{Background}

-In this section, we first review SPE research for traditional software (Section~\ref{sec:background:spe}).
+In this section, we first review Software Performance Engineering (SPE) research for traditional software (Section~\ref{sec:background:spe}).
 Then we explain the inference process of FM (Section~\ref{sec:background:inference}).
 We also provide an overview of SPE for FM (Section~\ref{sec:background:spe4fm}).
 At last, we present the background of FMware (Section~\ref{sec:background:fmwaredev}).